jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 For simplicity, use June 1st and Sept 30 as placement and removal dates for all sites and years.
 We only apply the OTC effect between these dates.

-We choose 1 degree (C or K) as a flat increase.
+We choose 1 degree (C or K) as a flat increase for the general representation of warming treatment, and add a 2-degree flat increase as an extreme version of the heating treatment.

 The forcing data is provided at 3-hourly time steps.
 Let's choose 06:00 to 21:00 as 'daytime' when we apply the temperature modification.
 We choose 21:00 instead of 18:00 because high temperatures generally persist into the evenings in the summer because the sun goes down late in summer.
 For GSWP3 forcing, times are given in fractional days, 'days since start of month'.
 We want to modify TBOT when the time has one of these decimals:
 .3125 corresponds to hourly interval 06-09